Don’t Get Caught up in the Fan Mentality

-Each person involved has their own role in tennis: players play, coaches coach, administrators administrate, referees ref, parents parent, etc. As a player, you should only focus on playing!
-Don’t try to put yourself in any only role, including the spectator role.
+Stop approaching soccer as a spectator!
+Each person involved has their own role: players play, coaches coach, administrators administrate, referees ref, parents parent, etc.

 Know your role – You are a player, an athlete, a participant.
 This means you must think like a participant, not as a coach, not as an administrator, and certainly not as a fan.

-Most athletes have never experienced being a coach or administrator; however, most of us have experienced being a fan.
-We’ve watched tennis on tv, or at a college match, or even at tournaments that some of our friends or siblings are competing in.
-Because we’ve been exposed to tennis from a fan’s point of view, the “fan mentality” is difficult for us athletes to shake.
+Most athletes have never experienced being a coach or administrator; however, most of us have experience being a fan.
+We’ve watched soccer on tv in the World Cup, or at a college game, or even at games that some of our friends or siblings are competing in.
+Because we’ve been exposed to soccer from a fan’s point of view, the “fan mentality” is difficult for us athletes to shake.

-Fans talk about the importance of the match, streaks, wins, losses, upsets, records, predictions, rankings, and war stories of individuals.
-They spend countless hours watching television, listening to the radio, reading articles on the internet, participating in forums, debates, gambling, etc.
+Fans talk about the importance of the game, streaks, wins, losses, upsets, records, predictions, rankings, and war stories of individuals.
+They spend countless hours watching television, listening to the radio, reading articles on the internet, participating in forums, debates, gambling, etc. etc.

-Many people say that these things do not affect them, so they can still be a competitor and fan at the same time.
+Many people say paying attention to these outside factors and stats do not affect them, so they can still be a competitor and fan at the same time.
 If that is the case, I challenge you to think of past poor performances.
 Think of at least 3 of them.
 What were you thinking before and during the competition?
-If anything had to do with how good or bad your opponent was, this is partly because you got involved in the fan mentality and let that opponent’s reputation get in your head and block your focus.
+If your mindset had to do with how good or bad your opponent was, this is partly a result of getting involved in the hype.
+Ultimately, many poor performances are when we either respect our opposing team too much, or too little.
+We either go in defeated, or unexpecting and lazy.
 Walk away when friends and teammates start talking about the sport as spectators.
-Do not let those distractions get into your mind.
+Do not let that garbage into your mind.
+Remember that looking up stats on another team sets expectations, and expectations going into competition is almost always a negative thing.
+You should be going into the game with the same killer instinct, 100% effort and positive attitude no matter your opponent.
+You should not be changing anything about how you approach the game with more knowledge about your opponent.